-As you can see, in the first and third line, it shows that the user is still logged into the system.
-Otherwise, the total time logged into the system during a session is given by a set of hyphen-separated values.
+Judging from the first and the third line, users are currently logged into the system.
+The total time spent logged into the system during other, already closed sessions is provided by a set of hyphen-separated values.

-If you would like to look at this situation from a different angle, you can view the last time each user on the system logged in.
+You can also view the last time each user on the system logged in using the

 You can see the latest login time of every user on the system.

 User authentication on Linux is a relatively flexible area of system management.
-There are many ways of accomplishing the same objective with very simple tools.
+There are many ways of accomplishing the same objective with widely available tools.